PeZeqo/capstone_pokemon_bci/README.md

 ### Running

 Please first ensure that you have all required libraries installed for Python.
 This can be done by running the following in cmd/terminal:
-* python -m pip install -r requirements.txt'
+* python -m pip install -r requirements.txt

 We currently only have a testing window coded, but that can be run through the launch scripts.